eduvpn/documentation/SCRIPT_CONNECTION_HOOK.md

 Items we MUST investigate/test before we can declare this feature stable:

-* Investigate the when "housekeeping" scripts are running to clean up expired configurations that also the disconnect event is triggered for WireGuard!
+* Make sure when "housekeeping" scripts are running to clean up expired configurations that also the disconnect event is triggered for WireGuard!